 During the year, the Company has secured the extension of its contracts with its major clients to continue providing integrated logistics support services from its base in Malta.
-The Company continued servicing the offshore Libya Bahr Essalam Phase Two project.
-In addition, the Company was involved in a number of engineering and maintenance projects and has supported the offshore Libya drilling campaign carried out in the second half of the financial year 2019.
+The Company has also further diversified its income base into the "Non Oil & Gas" sectors.